ThinkCentre M series: M90z

 PCMag listed the pros of the desktop as the compact design, HD display, support for two monitors, simple multi-touch interface, good component mix, stand options, and easy servicing.
 The cons were listed as the dull colors on videos because of the matte screen, the lack of an eSATA port, and the need for an adapter when using external DVI.

-Computer shopper summarized the capabilities of the M90z with the statement, "In our test configuration, the business-oriented M90z is overkill for most office tasks.
+Computer Shopper summarized the capabilities of the M90z with the statement, "In our test configuration, the business-oriented M90z is overkill for most office tasks.
 Configuration options, however, can bring down the price while still delivering a peppy big-screen office PC."

 2011

 M71e

 The ThinkCentre M71e desktop was described by PCWorld as being "a basic PC designed for small and medium-sized businesses".
-The desktop was powered by an Intel Core i5-2500 processor and included 4 GB of DDR3 RAM, a 500 GB 7200 rpm hard disk drive, and AMD Radeon HD 5450 discrete graphics.
+The desktop was powered by an Intel Core i5-2500 processor and included 4 GB of DDR3 RAM, a 500 GB 7200 RPM hard disk drive, and AMD Radeon HD 5450 discrete graphics.
 The desktop was indicated to be good for everyday office tasks and offering suitable responsiveness.
 Despite the presence of three fans, the desktop was not "annoyingly loud".

 The DVD bay was powered by a strong motor; the drive tray would eject and close almost as soon as the button was pressed with very little lag.
 The desktop was, overall, described as being a simple machine with a decent configuration, without "fancy features" such as a USB 3.0 port.
 Some legacy features, such as a PS/2 port were available on the desktop.
 Also, the assembly of the machine was described as "basic", with a messy internal appearance.

 The one year on-site warranty was indicated as being one of the best features on the desktop.
-Other features on the desktop included four USB 2.0 ports, a Gigabit Ethernet port, DVI, Display Port, and analogue audio ports.
+Other features on the desktop included four USB 2.0 ports, a Gigabit Ethernet port, DVI, DisplayPort, and analogue audio ports.